bootdotdev/blog/content/news/qvault-hackathon-kickoff-jan-17th-2022.md

 ## The project – A digital instrument

 Your goal is to build a digital instrument.
 Something like virtual piano.
 You can use any programming languages, tools, frameworks, or libraries that you want.
-The only requirement is that the user can interact with the “instrument” and sound will play through the speakers.
+The only requirement is that the user can interact with the "instrument" and sound will play through the speakers.
 It doesn’t need to be a piano, it just needs to make sounds.

 You can, for example, build a small webpage with a virtual piano.
 Alternatively, you might build a command-line tool that plays the bass drum when you type drums.exe bass into the terminal, and a snare when you type drums.exe snare.
 If you’re more of a python person than a JavaScript dev, you could look into tools like Tkinter or QT for a graphical interface.
 Be creative!